-So far we have considered only the meridian curve.
-At any point on the ellipsoid, we may consider any other curve that passes through that point.
+So far only the meridian curve has been considered.
+At a point on the ellipsoid, the curvature of any other curve through that point is generally different.
 In particular, imagine the class of curves that are generated as follows.
 At a point on the ellipsoid, let ξ be the unit vector defining the direction of the normal to the surface.
 By the symmetry of the ellipsoid, ξ lies in the meridian plane.
 Now consider any plane that contains ξ ; it intersects the ellipsoid in a curve known as a normal section ("normal" because the plane contains the normal to the ellipsoid at a point) (see Figure 2.9).
 The meridian curve is a special case of a normal section; but the parallel circle is not a normal section; even though it is a plane curve, the plane that contains it does not contain the normal, ξ .
-We note that a normal section on a sphere is a great circle.
-However, we will see below that normal sections on the ellipsoid do not indicate the shortest path between points on the ellipsoid - they are not geodesics (great circles are geodesics on the sphere).
+A normal section on a sphere is a great circle; and the shortest spherical path between two points on the sphere is a great circle arc.
+However, as shown below, the shortest ellipsoidal path between two points on the ellipsoid is (usually) not a normal section.